Creative Automation / Foundation

 1. Use the transcript anchors above as the primary source packet.
 If you add outside context, label it clearly as outside context and keep it secondary.

-2. Create a source-check table with columns: timestamp, claim, what the demo proves, confidence, and what still needs verification.
+2. Create a source-check table with columns: timestamp, claim, transcript support, what the demo proves, confidence, and what still needs verification.

-3. Extract the actual teachable claims from the video.
+3. Extract the actual teachable mechanism from the video: Extract the creative production loop, especially where the human keeps taste, selection, and final judgment.
 Do not invent claims that are not supported by the title, lesson frame, or transcript anchors.

-4. Build a reusable learning artifact: A creative workflow board with critique criteria and review checkpoints.
+4. Build a reusable learning artifact: A creative production board with source inputs, prompt recipe, selection criteria, edit pass, and taste-review checkpoints.

 5. Include: